iamgbayer/react-snippets/README.md

 | `ptrb →` | Create a required propType to boolean                                 |
 |  `ptb →` | Create a propType to boolean                                          |

-That's it for while, for more suggestions, create a issue, is very appreciate :heart:
+That's it for while, for more suggestions create a issue, is very appreciate :heart: